amiti-17/toDoWithDnD/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## What can be added:

-- Cached data
-- Real user auth
-- Strore in db in array id of task instead the task…
-- Add modal instead of new page
-- Think about useMemo, memo, use callback…